Graphlet-AI/FinRope/README.md

 ## Python SDK

-This is the Python SDK for the FinRope project.
+The Python SDK for the FinRope project is in [python/](python/).
 It provides a set of tools and utilities to work with the FinRope schema and perform various operations related to financial risk patterns.

-For more information, check the [python/README.md](python/README.md) file.
+For more information, check the [python/README.md](python/README.md).

 ## License